Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/intro.md

 In this interactive scenario, you’ll get hands-on experience with the **Cronofy Calendar API**.
 You’ll learn how to connect, read, write, and delete calendar events — all right here in the browser.

+This is a beginners tutorial designed to get you set up for your first Calendar API queries.

 > You will need to create a free Killercoda account to access this tutorial.
 If you haven't used Killercoda before, it is an interactive learning platform that provides browser-based access to Linux and Kubernetes environments for hands-on learning and scenario exploration, without requiring local setup or resource usage.